 A significant proportion of Hertfordshire's household waste is landfilled, most being exported out of the county.
 Looking to the future, to become sustainable, the county must tackle its waste within the county boundaries.

 Types of waste

-- Construction waste: major components include soils (often mixed with other materials), concrete, masonry, stone, metal (largely steel), glass, plasterboard, timber, packaging, insulation, bituminous materials such as road planings and architectural features.
-The table below shows the break down of waste generated during the construction phase of development.
+- Construction waste: major components include soils (often mixed with other materials), concrete, masonry, stone, metal (largely steel), glass, plasterboard, timber, packaging, insulation, bituminous materials such as road plantings and architectural features.
+Studies by WRAP and the BRE indicate that up to 30% of all construction waste is packaging. .